 We have established relationships with a number of local physicians who volunteer their time and expertise to help.
 We are also building relationships with doctors and medical associations in other countries who join us for short periods.

-Refugees in Athens also struggle to find shelter.
+Refugees in Athens often struggle to find shelter.
 The need is especially acute when they first arrive and are learning to navigate the process of applying for asylum and aid.

 We have a few apartments where they can stay until they are able to apply for asylum and begin receiving cash assistance from UNHCR.